 Chronic fatigue syndrome: Feeling tired after a strenuous day of physical activity is entirely normal.
-After a short rest period, you should feel a lot better and ready to go for another round.
-However, suppose you are still experiencing tiredness along with muscle pain, fatigue, sore throat, headaches, enlarged lymph nodes in your neck or armpits, and dizziness that worsens.
+After a short rest period, you should feel better and ready for another round.
+However, suppose you are still experiencing tiredness, muscle pain, fatigue, sore throat, headaches, enlarged lymph nodes in your neck or armpits, and worsening dizziness.
 In that case, you should consider a visit to your doctor.
 Your physician will want to run tests to rule out (CFS).

 Other symptoms that may be present are irritable bowel syndrome, brain fog, lack of concentration, memory issues, and feeling tired even after sufficient rest.

 Currently, there is no known cure for CFS and many similar viral infections.
 Experts recommend boosting the immune system as a preventative measure against chronic fatigue syndrome.
-You can strengthen your immune system by taking vitamins, supplements, proper nutrition, and getting plenty of rest.
+You can strengthen your immune system by taking vitamins and supplements, eating proper nutrition, and getting plenty of rest.

 The following tips and home remedies can help boost the immune system and increase energy.